Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Louisville and its opponents have gone over the current 55.5-point total in three of eight games (37.5%) this season.
+- Louisville's games this season have gone over 55.5 points three of eight times.

 - So far this season, 44.4% of Syracuse's games (4/9) have had more combined points than Saturday's total of 55.5.

-- The two teams combine to score 58.2 points per game, 2.7 more than the total in this contest.
+- The combined points per game average of the two teams, 58.2, is 2.7 points above Saturday's over/under.

-- This contest's total is 5.5 points more than the 50 these two squads combine to surrender per game this season.
+- This contest's total is 5.5 points greater than the 50 these two squads combine to allow per game this season.

-- The average total in Cardinals games this season is 60.6, 5.1 points more than Saturday's over/under of 55.5.

-- The 50.3 PPG average total in Orange games this season is 5.2 points fewer than this game's over/under.

 Louisville Stats and Trends